Appalachian ADV

 304 Riding Clinic

-Join Kane Wagner from Appalachian ADV for a special Intermediate ADV & Dual Sport Riding Clinic at the 304 Detour Rally in Fairmont, West Virginia (2nd photo shows the event flyer).
-When you sign up for this Clinic you also get a pass to the full 304 Detour (riding both the Saturday & Sunday Loops, camping, dinner on Saturday, etc.)!
-This Clinic will only have 8 open spots plus 2 Riding Coaches.
+Join Kane Wagner from Appalachian ADV for a special Intermediate - ADV Touring - Riding Clinic at the 304 Detour Rally in Fairmont, West Virginia on July 17-19, 2026.
+This Clinic+Tour event will only have 8 open spots plus 2 Riding Coaches.
 Participants must bring their own bikes.
 If you would like to come to the clinic but have already signed up for the 304, contact [email protected] for a discount code that covers the price you paid for the admission to the rally.

 Please bring plenty of fluids (hydration pack or bottle holster attached to motorcycle), snacks, and appropriate riding gear (i.e. riding boots, riding pants and jacket with armor, helmet, gloves, weather-appropriate layers/rain gear).
 Your motorcycle should be current on all maintenance requirements and it is highly recommended that participants also have fairly fresh ADV/Dual Sport tires, skid plates, and other crash protection on the bikes.
 Tires should be knobbly in nature but we highly recommend more aggressive tires, especially for this Intermediate Clinic and for the 304 Detour!
 Not all 50/50's are the same, tread pattern including gap spacing and depth make a huge difference in tire performance!
 We recommend a fairly fresh tire with defined knobblies that are similar in nature to the MOTOZ Tractionator series (Adventure/Dual Venture, Rallz, Desert H/T).
+Check out the Tire Conundrum article and our FAQs for Appalachian ADV Events for more information.
 Contact [email protected] with any specific questions about tire selection.

 Our goal is to push your limits and get you out of your comfort zone a bit to help build confidence in your machine and your own skills.
 We keep the clinics small in order to semi-customize your experience and to help build a temporary team of riders.
 We are all there to help pick up your bike and your spirits when the bike inevitably takes a closer look at the ground.
 This ADV Ride Clinic is intended to familiarize riders with the theory, physics, and skills necessary to ride ADV & Dual Sport bikes on gravel and dirt surfaces.
 We do not expect riders to master every drill at the conclusion of the course but to have a solid foundation, recognition of weak spots, and the ability to take these theories and drills home allowing continued practice to build upon the riders' skills.